 AN INTRODUCTION TO FOREST THERAPY

-The Forest Therapy model that I guide is based off of Shinrin Yoku, which translates directly as "Forest Bath".
-I am certified to lead these walks through the Association of Nature and Forest Therapy Certification Program.
+The Forest Therapy model that we guide is based off of Shinrin Yoku, which translates directly as "Forest Bath".
+We are certified to lead these walks through the Association of Nature and Forest Therapy Certification Program.
 Forest bathing was developed in Japan in the 1980s to promote healthier living among communities.
 Since its start, numerous studies have been done to show the effects of this practice on our physical and mental well being.
 The scientific data is incredible and some benefits include lowering heart rate and blood pressure, reducing stress hormones in your body, increasing immune response by increasing NK cells in your body, reducing anxiety, depression, and fatigue.

 The goal of forest bathing is simple: fully experience the present moment while immersing your senses in the sights and sounds of a natural setting.